American Society of Neuroimaging

 Composition.
 The Board of Directors shall include the following persons: the current President, Vice-President, Secretary and Treasurer of The Society; the immediate past President of The Society; the Editor-in-Chief of the Journal of Neuroimaging who shall serve ex officio, advisory, and nonvoting; and eight members, of whom are to be nominated by the Nominating Committee and approved by the Board of Directors prior to each meeting of members and then elected by a simple plurality of votes on valid ballots received in election held prior to the Annual Meeting.
 In addition, the President of The Society, upon the recommendation of the Board of Directors may appoint advisory, non-voting Directors to serve as advisors to the Board of Directors.
 The number of advisors and length of their term shall be at the discretion of the President.

 Terms.
 The President, Vice-President, Secretary, and Treasurer shall serve for one term of two years.
 The Directors of the Board may be nominated to serve two consecutive three-year terms in office.
 The Secretary and Treasurer may be nominated to a second consecutive two-year term in the same office.
 All terms commence on the first day following the annual meeting at which they were elected.
+The President, Vice-President, Secretary, and Treasurer terms shall end after the second Annual Meeting in which they were elected, and Directors of the Board terms end after the third Annual Meeting in which they were elected.

 Quorum.
 A majority of the Board of Directors shall constitute a quorum for the transaction of business.